RuiqianLuo/quant-alpha-project/README.md

 - downloads daily data from Alpha Vantage `TIME_SERIES_DAILY` using `outputsize=compact`
 - saves per-ticker raw API responses under `data/raw/alpha_vantage/`
 - saves one combined normalized file to `data/processed/real_daily_prices.csv`
+- prints the returned date coverage before filtering and warns if the requested date range does not overlap the compact history window

 ### 6. Run the factor demo